-Scientists have warned for some time that sooner or later, a superquake ("The Big One") is inevitable.
-Many people have gotten the impression that California is one earthquake/nuclear explosion/meteor impact away from snapping off and falling into the Pacific Ocean.
+Scientists have warned for some time that a superquake on the West Coast ("The Big One") is inevitable.
+All research points that there's enough pressure for it to happen any day it likes now, and there's a 70% chance that it won't wait more than 30 years.
+Many people have gotten the impression that California is one earthquake/nuclear explosion/meteor impact away from snapping off (neatly at the state line) and falling into the Pacific Ocean.
 In speculative fiction, don't be surprised if part or all of California has suffered this calamity, whether it's the focus of the work, part of a cavalcade of worldwide natural disasters, or just a throwaway reference.
 To writers who have Horrible Hollywood in mind, it's good riddance if Los Angeles were to fall off the face of the earth.
 Or religious apocalypticists who see it as a modern-day Sodom and Gomorrah.

 A subtrope of Artistic License – Geology.
 If portrayed onscreen, it will usually use Earthquakes Cause Fissures, but may be more justified depending on the circumstances.
-A regional-scale Apocalypse How
+A regional-scale Apocalypse How.

 Warning: May contain spoilers

 - Not in California, but otherwise fitting the trope is Japan Sinks, which has the entire Japanese archipelago start falling into the Pacific Ocean after a massive earthquake.

 - The Infinity Gauntlet shows the West Coast Avengers watching on in horror after Thanos's angry outburst of energy hits the Earth and sends not just California, but the entire West Coast collapsing into the Pacific Ocean.
 Japan suffers a similar fate.